Unicamp-OpenPower/main-site/blog/integrating-openstack-ansible-with-lets-encrypt.md

 <center><img src="./integrating-openstack-ansible-with-lets-encrypt-images/browser-warning.png" width="80%" style="padding: 25px 0px"/></center>

 Let’s Encrypt requires your server to be validated before issuing the certificate.
-This means it will create a temporary file in your server and then try to access it from their servers, to verify that you control the domain you're trying to get a certificate to.
+This means it will create a temporary file on your server and then try to access it from their servers, to verify that you control the domain you're trying to get a certificate to.

 <center><img src="./integrating-openstack-ansible-with-lets-encrypt-images/lets-encrypt-validation.png" width="80%" style="padding: 25px 0px"/></center>